Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 16

 What does the nurse infer from a patient with increased blood glucose levels, increased blood pressure (BP), and abnormal cholesterol levels?

-A. The patient has dyskinesia.
+A. The patient has metabolic syndrome.

-B. The patient has dystonia.
+B. The patient has dyskinesia.

 Question #11